MetaMemoryT/AA-Factory/readme.md

 ### questions
 Does each client have a unique destination?
   > The locations don't have to be unique.
-Therefore, lets have 1 random destination.

 Do clients start on different locations?
   > Yes, I think they could be randomly placed.

-Does the AI know the destination at the start, or does he have to find it?
+Does the AI know the destination(s) at the start, or does he have to find it?
 "Taxi driver" title implies he knows the destination, and the client locations.

 Do the clients move randomly?
+Do they move towards their destinations?

+Does each client have its own destination?
+Or do they all have the same destination?

+If each clients has its own destination, when should this information become availible?

+Should clients spawn randomly during the level, or all at the beginning?

+What is the "AI" part of the algorithm?
+Give me rough sudo-code of the correct answer.
 ### description
 level 4 is going to be a taxi driver Robot.